qijia00/EmbeddedSystemScripts_FunctionStressTest/README.md

 # PerformanceAndFunctionalTest_EmbeddedSystemScripts
-Sample functional and stress test scripts I created for ultrasound and laser systems from the embedded engineering mode (script engine was based on C++).
+Sample stress tests that I created for laser systems, and functional tests that I created for ultrasound systems.
+Scripts were written in engineering mode of the systems, and script engine was based on C++.
 Dependencies have been removed for privacy reasons.